jacobhepkema/RNA_deletions/README.md

 Rscript ALKBH5.R
 ```
 from an environment that contains R & packages `GenomicRanges`, `Biostrings`, `Rsamtools`, `BSgenome`, and `stringr`.
-If you need this environment you can get a Singularity image from [this repository (link to be added)](https://github.com/jacobhepkema/RNA_deletions_R).
+If you need this environment you can get a Singularity image from [this repository (coming soon)](https://github.com/jacobhepkema/RNA_deletions_R).
 If you pull the Singularity image, you can then run (after installing [Singularity](https://sylabs.io/guides/2.6/user-guide/index.html)):
 ```
 singularity exec image_name.sif Rscript ALKBH5.R
 ```